Second World Championship race on loose surfaces – the 25-year-old from Hunsrück continues to climb the learning curve

 With tests and a flying visit to the World Rally Championship round on Gran Canaria, Claire Schönborn from Hunsrück is preparing for her debut in the WRC classic in Portugal.

-It was an eventful week of preparation for Claire Schönborn and Jara Hain ahead of their big gravel debut – the upcoming Rally Portugal.
+It was an eventful week of preparation for Claire Schönborn ahead of her big gravel debut – the upcoming Rally Portugal.
 And this preparation didn’t even really start smoothly.
 Spoiler: All’s well that ends well.

 “Breakdowns, bad luck and mishaps” – the test